rieckpil/testing-spring-boot-applications-masterclass/src/frontend/README.md

 - Run `npm run build`

 Please note that the frontend application is automatically build as part of the Maven build lifecycle using the `frontend-maven-plugin`.

+## Run the frontend in development mode.

+Make sure the Spring Boot backend and the required infrastructure is up- and running.

+Start the React application in development mode with `npm run start` and then visit `http://localhost:3000`.

+All API requests will be proxied to `http://localhost:8080` to target the locally running Spring Boot application.